SzymonPobiega/NServiceBus.Bridge/README.md

 # NServiceBus.Bridge

-A bridge that can connect endpoints using different NServiceBus transports
+A bridge that can connect endpoints using different NServiceBus transports.
+The NServiceBus.Bridge is deprecated and won't be developed.
+For new projects use [NServiceBus.Router](https://github.com/SzymonPobiega/NServiceBus.Router) instead.
+The [upgrade guide](https://docs.particular.net/nservicebus/bridge/bridge-router) details the process of upgrading from Bridge 2 to Router 2.

 ## Icon